DKim0909/dsfinal/README.md

 ## How to Run the Dashboard

-In order to run the dashboard, follow these steps:
+First, run `data_preprocessing.py` to clean data and load into`healthcare.db` In order to run the dashboard, follow these steps:

 1. Open a terminal and navigate to the `/dsfinal/src` directory.